survivejs/webpack-book/manuscript/building_with_webpack/04_cleaning_build.md

   if (env === 'production') {
     return merge(
       common,
-      {
-        devtool: 'source-map',
-        output: {
-          path: PATHS.build,
-          filename: '[name].[chunkhash].js',
-          // This is used for code splitting.
-The setup
-          // will work without but this is useful to set.
-          chunkFilename: '[chunkhash].js'
-        }
-      },
+      parts.extractBundle({
+        name: 'vendor',
+        entries: ['react']
+      }),
 leanpub-start-insert
       parts.clean(PATHS.build),
 leanpub-end-insert
-      ...
-    };
+      parts.generateSourcemaps('source-map'),
+      parts.extractCSS(),
+      parts.purifyCSS([PATHS.app])
+    );
   }

   ...
 };
 ```

-After this change, our `build` directory should remain nice and tidy when building.
+After this change, our `build` directory should remain nice and tidy while building.
 You can verify this by building the project and making sure no old files remained in the output directory.

-T> If you want to preserve possible dotfiles within your build directory, you can use `path.join(PATHS.build, '*')` instead of `PATHS.build`.

-## Conclusion

-Our build is starting to get pretty neat now.
-There's one major issue, though.
-Our CSS has been inlined with JavaScript.
-This can result in the dreaded **Flash of Unstyled Content** (FOUC).
-It's also not ideal caching-wise.

-A small change to the CSS would invalidate our `app` bundle.
-This doesn't hurt during development, but it's not something we want to experience in production.
-We can resolve this problem by separating our CSS to a file of its own.

 T> Copying files is another common operation you can handle with a webpack plugin such as [copy-webpack-plugin](https://www.npmjs.com/package/copy-webpack-plugin).
 It can be handy if you need to bring external files to your build without having webpack pointing at them directly.

+## Conclusion

+Often you work with webpack like this.
+First you identify a problem and then find a plugin to tackle it.
+It is entirely fine to solve these type of issues outside of webpack, but webpack can often handle them as well.

+I will show you how to deploy the project in the next chapter.
+After that we will move onto build optimization.